Skip to main content

 Monique Deveaux is Professor of Philosophy and Canada Research Chair in Ethics and Global Social Change at the University of Guelph.
 She is the author of Poverty, Solidarity, and Poor-Led Social Movements (Oxford University Press, 2021), Gender and Justice in Multicultural Liberal States (Oxford, 2006), Cultural Pluralism and Dilemmas of Justice (Cornell UP, 2000), and a co-editor of volumes on multiculturalism and the thought of philosopher Onora O'Neill.
 She has written widely on diversity, deliberative democracy, gender equality, exploitation, and poverty.

-This event is the second presentation in the annual Ethics Lecture Series.
+This event is the second annual presentation in the Ethics Lecture Series.
+This will be a hybrid event.

 Back to top